Arthur Bremer

-Arthur Herman Bremer (/ˈbrɛmər/; born August 21, 1950) is an American convicted criminal who attempted to assassinate U.S. Democratic presidential candidate George Wallace on May 15, 1972, in Laurel, Maryland, which left Wallace permanently paralyzed from the waist down.
+Arthur Herman Bremer (/ˈbrɛmər/; born August 21, 1950) is an American convicted criminal, who attempted to assassinate U.S. Democratic presidential candidate George Wallace on May 15, 1972, in Laurel, Maryland, leaving Wallace permanently paralyzed from the waist down.
 Bremer was found guilty and sentenced to 63 years (53 years after an appeal) in a Maryland prison for the shooting of Wallace and three bystanders.
 After 35 years of incarceration, Bremer was released from prison on November 9, 2007.

 Early life

-Bremer was born in Milwaukee, Wisconsin, the third of four sons to William and Sylvia Bremer.
+Bremer was born in Milwaukee, Wisconsin, the third of four sons, to William and Sylvia Bremer.
 He was raised by his working-class parents on the south side of Milwaukee and lived in a dysfunctional household.
 Bremer stated "I would escape my ugly reality by pretending that I was living with a television family and there was no yelling at home or no one to hit me."

-Bremer did not make friends in school, where he was shunned and ostracized.
-Despite his problems, he graduated from South Division High School in January 1969.
+Though he played football with the freshman-sophomore team and tried out for the wrestling team during the 1966-67 school year, Bremer did not make friends, and he remained a solitary student until his 1969 graduation from South Division High School.

-After graduating from high school, Bremer briefly attended Milwaukee Area Technical College, studying aerial photography, art, writing, and psychology, but dropped out after one semester.
+After graduating from high school, Bremer briefly attended Milwaukee Area Technical College, studying aerial photography, art, writing, and psychology; he dropped out after one semester.

 Life before assassination plots

 Bremer was employed as a busboy at the Milwaukee Athletic Club from March 1969.
 In 1971, Bremer was demoted to kitchen work after customers complained that he talked to himself and that "he whistled and marched in tune with music played in the dining room."
 Angered by his demotion, Bremer complained to the program planner for the Milwaukee Commission on Community Relations.
 The complaint was investigated and dismissed.
 Bremer quit his job at the Athletic Club on February 16, 1972.

 On September 1, 1970, Bremer got a part-time job working as a janitor at Story Elementary School, which he quit after almost 18 months, on January 31, 1972.

-On May 22, 1971, his one known friend, Thomas Neuman, died after accidentally shooting himself in the head with an automatic pistol he believed to be unloaded.

-On October 16, 1971, Bremer moved from his parents' house after an argument and moved into a three-room one-bedroom apartment near Marquette University, where he lived until May 9, 1972.
+On October 16, 1971, after an argument, Bremer moved from his parents' house to a three-room one-bedroom apartment near Marquette University, where he lived until May 9, 1972.

 Late on the night of November 18, 1971, Bremer was arrested for carrying a concealed weapon and for parking in a no-parking zone.
 A court-appointed psychiatrist declared Bremer mentally ill, yet stable enough to continue to live in the community.
 Bremer was released after paying a $38.50 fine.